-Instagram boasts more than one billion users thanks to its unique features and its concept focused on visuals.
+Instagram boasts more than one billion users on the social media platform thanks to its unique features and its concept focused on visuals.
 And it’s no secret that it’s one of the best ways to convey your aesthetics and promote yourself as an independent artist.

-In this article we’re going to talk about posts, stories (exciting news alert!), reels, livestreams, IGTV and ads… we’ve got plenty to tell you so let’s get going.
+In this blog post we’re going to talk about posts, stories (exciting news alert!), reels, livestreams, IGTV and ads to tell you how to promote music on instagram… we’ve got plenty to tell you so let’s get going.

 Want to get the most out of Insta?
 Start with a plan.

 - – Post at hours when you’re not available and when fans are active.
 To understand at what hours of the day your community is active on the platform, you can run small tests.
 Try posting similar content at different times and see what works best!

 - – Create the right type of content to grow your audience and followers to a lot of people.